Appetizer Addiction

 Can I make it ahead?

-This Fourth of July fruit tray is best served as fresh as possible so if you can, cut up and assemble the produce on the day of your party or gathering.
+This Fourth of July fruit tray is best served as fresh as possible, so if you can, cut and assemble the fruit on the day of your party or gathering.

 If you need to make it ahead, here are a few options:

 2. Make it the night before your event: Rinse, dry and cut up all the produce.
-Store them in separate containers in the fridge.
-The following day assemble everything on a platter and serve shortly after.
+Store it in separate containers in the fridge.
+The following day, assemble everything on a platter and serve shortly after.

 Serving ideas